CAPhO Conference 2026

 The Impact and Management of Oncology Drug Shortages

-In this presentation, participants will learn common causes of both short term and long term drug shortages, and the impacts these have on patients and the pharmacy workflow.
-Pharmacy technicians will understand the role they play to help mitigate these shortages at a facility level as well as roles at a provincial/health authority level.
-We will cover safety considerations when choosing suitable alternatives during drug shortages.
+In this presentation, participants learned common causes of both short term and long term drug shortages, and the impacts these have on patients and the pharmacy workflow.
+Pharmacy technicians understood the role they play to help mitigate these shortages at a facility level as well as roles at a provincial/health authority level.
+The workshop covered safety considerations when choosing suitable alternatives during drug shortages.

 Learning objectives: